yashap/parker/FEATURE_LIST.md

 What am I planning to work on next?

-- Real implementation of time rules (landlord and BE)
+- Real implementation of parking spot bookings and time rules (landlord and BE)
-  - BE remaining:
+  - BE remaining, for time rules:
     - Tests
     - Transactions?
     - Make the times Temporal times in the BE models?
 Is it worth trying to do this in DTOs too?
       - Should I actually be storing times WITH time zone?
 Or should I be storing TZ separately?
+  - BE remaining, for bookings:
+    - Add more than just the POST method to the API contract
+    - Implement controller
+    - Tests
+    - Same notes about using Temporal in the domain layer
 - Real implementation of place/location picking (landlord and BE)
+  - Probably a new service, that wraps Google Places API?
 - Photos of the parking spot
 - Fare rules
 - General landlord improvements